Skip to content

 For many people, low levels of thyroid hormone (a condition referred to as hypothyroidism) are the problem.
 Some of the symptoms of hypothyroidism include:

-To further complicate matters, many thyroid treatments fall spectacularly short when it comes to improving a patient’s quality of life.
+To further complicate matters, many thyroid treatments fall spectacularly short when improving a patient’s quality of life.
 Part of the problem is having inadequate diagnostic tools.
-Traditionally, conventional medical practitioners run two tests for thyroid hormone levels: one for Thyroid Stimulating Hormone (TSH) levels and one for the thyroid hormone thyroxine (free T4).
-Then they place patients on thyroid hormone replacement.
-In effect, this bypasses the thyroid and that doesn’t get to the root of the problem.
+Traditionally, conventional medical practitioners run two tests for thyroid hormone levels: Thyroid Stimulating Hormone (TSH) levels and thyroid hormone thyroxine (free T4).
+Then, they place patients on thyroid hormone replacement.
+This bypasses the thyroid, and that doesn’t get to the root of the problem.

 Those that clearly have low thyroid levels (hypothyroidism) benefit from this medical treatment, however, the problem may lie in those who may have only a few, mild symptoms of hypothyroidism and come back with borderline test results, known as subclinical hypothyroidism.
 This may occur in older adults in particular.